AirVPN Review 2026: Elevating Your Online Anonymity

 Our experience

-AirVPN provided a decent experience for us, but it was definitely not outstanding.
+AirVPN provided a decent experience for us, but it wasn't outstanding.
 Installation was smooth, though perhaps a bit confusing since you're actually downloading the Eddie UI to access AirVPN.

 AirVPN outdated setup

 We were greeted with an outdated UI and seemingly endless customization options with no real explanation.
-This leads us to believe that this virtual private network (VPN) isn't built for the casual user.
+This leads us to believe that this virtual private network (VPN) isn't built for casual users.

 AirVPN dashboard not connected

 However, if you're interested in gaining insights into logs, server loads, and more, AirVPN does provide a wealth of that information.
-If that sounds like you, the extra settings will likely be a good thing for you.
+If that sounds like you, the extra settings will likely be beneficial.

 AirVPN countries list

 When it came to actually connecting to servers, AirVPN was smooth and offered a wide range of options.
-Although the VPN has a relatively small number of servers overall, we still didn't encounter many issues.
+Although the VPN has a relatively small number of servers overall, we didn't encounter significant issues.

 We also appreciated the Logs tab, which helped us understand what was happening if a server took longer than usual to connect.
-But we can't imagine that everyday users would benefit from the extra noise.
+But this is unlikely to benefit everyday users.

 AirVPN logs